radish-es/opensourcelaw/content/courses/Property/readings/week1.md

 [16] I would be content to adopt the reasons of Freedman C.J.M.
 [1974] 4 W.W.R.
 394 and, accordingly, to dismiss this appeal without more if I did not feel compelled, in view of the course of argument, to add some observations bearing on the decision of this Court in *Peters v.
 The Queen* (1971), 2 C.C.C.
 (2d) 339n, 17 D.L.R.
 (3d) 128, dismissing an appeal from the judgment of the Ontario Court of Appeal, [1971] 1 O.R.
 597, 2 C.C.C.
 (2d) 336, 16 D.L.R.
 (3d) 143.
 The observations I am about to make about the *Peters* case carry into two areas of concern respecting the role of this Court as the final Court in this country in both civil and criminal causes.
 Those areas are, first, whether this Court must pay mechanical deference to stare decisis and, second, whether this Court has a balancing role to play, without yielding place to the Legislature, where an ancient doctrine, in this case trespass, is invoked in a new setting to suppress a lawful activity supported both by legislation and by a well-understood legislative policy.

+{{< spoiler text="Introducing Chief Justice Laskin's responding arguments." >}}Like Justice Dickson, Chief Justice Laskin identifies *Peters* as the central focus of his arguments.
+Here, Laskin nicely maps his response, first, to Dickson's arguments about judicial precedent and, second, to the issue of balancing competing interests.

+Notice that Chief Justice Laskin is a master at framing these two issues in ways that presage and clearly favour the conclusions he wants to reach.
+{{< /spoiler >}}

 [17] The factual setting for these issues in the present case needs no great elaboration.
 The locale is a shopping centre in which a large number of tenants carry on a wide variety of businesses.
 The shopping centre has the usual public amenities such as access roads, parking lots and sidewalks which are open for use by members of the public who may or may not be buyers at the time they come to the shopping centre.

 [18] There can be no doubt that at least where a shopping centre is freely accessible to the public, as is the one involved in the present case, the private owner has invested members of the public with a right of entry during the business hours of his tenants and with a right to remain there subject to lawful behaviour.
 Counsel for the appellant owner in this case stated that members of the public entered and remained in the shopping centre at the owner's whim, under what may be called a revocable licence, and were subject to liability for trespass if they did not leave when requested regardless of how proper their conduct was at the time.
 This is an extravagant position.
 It is a sufficient demonstration of its hollowness to point out that a member of the public who came to the shopping centre at the express invitation of a tenant for business reasons could not lawfully be excluded by the private owner.
 I need not pursue the extreme of the appellant's submission but put it to one side to deal with the specific trespass claim that arose here.

 [19] An employee of a tenant in the shopping centre participated in a lawful strike and then proceeded to picket peacefully on the sidewalk in front of the tenant's premises.
 The struck employer took no action to prohibit the picketing and, on the record, an action by the employer would probably have been unsuccessful.
 The owner of the shopping centre introduced himself into the situation and told the picketer, the respondent in this appeal, that picketing was not permitted in any area of the shopping centre and if she did not leave she would be charged with trespass.
 He advised her to move to a public sidewalk which was some distance away.
 She continued to picket on the shopping centre sidewalk and charges against her under The Petty Trespasses Act, R.S.M.
 1970, c.
 P50, followed.

+{{< spoiler text="Chief Justice Laskin's view on applying past cases." >}}Laskin offers at least *four* distinctive arguments about why the Court's decision in *Peters* should not be determinative in this case.

+Can you identify one or more of these arguments in paragraphs [20] to [28]?{{< /spoiler >}}

 [20] The *Peters* case, supra, also involved picketing in a shopping centre.
 However, the picketing there arose not out of a labour dispute with an employer tenant of premises in the shopping centre but was by way of a boycott appeal against the selling of California grapes.
 The oral reasons of Gale C.J.O. for the Ontario Court of Appeal were undoubtedly geared to the specific facts before him and it is therefore unfair, in my view, to read, without that context, his general statement that [p.
 146]: